erizov/Professor/semester_1/lecture_09_graph_algorithms/floyd_warshall/README.md

 ### Application

 5. Can you implement Floyd Warshall from memory without looking at the code?
-6. What real-world problem could you solve using Floyd Warshall?
+6. What real-world problem could you tackle using Floyd Warshall?

 ### Debugging